Dissertation - the research process

 Comprehensive guidance on the correct formatting of your dissertation, including a sample cover and contents pages, is available in the Style Guide

 Your dissertation should be 15,000-words long (or 20,000-words long if you are a History of Medicine student).
 This limit does not include footnotes, bibliography, index, coversheet and any tables and appendices.
-As stated on p29 of the PGT Handbook, 'Marks will be deducted for overlength work (1 mark for every 25 words overlength, or part thereof).
+As stated in the PGT Handbook, 'Marks will be deducted for overlength work (1 mark for every 25 words overlength, or part thereof).
 You will not penalised for producing underlength work, provided quality is not sacrificed to brevity.

 Although extensions for dissertations are not normally authorised, should you need to request one please bear in mind that all extensions need to be approved by the MA Director.
 Extensions for dissertations may take longer to assess/arrange, and you therefore need to submit your request via Tabula at least five working days before the deadline.
 Extensions will not be granted after the deadline.
 Any supporting medical evidence must be uploaded with the request.
 The process takes a few days and only in exceptional circumstances are extensions approved.
 Your extension request needs to have been approved (not merely requested) by the deadline; if it has not, you WILL be penalised for late submission.